1988 STARTING LINEUP TALKING BASEBALL CARDS

 Besides starring players, the 1988 Starting Lineup included figurines of sturdy veterans like Cardinals pitcher John Tudor, who anchored St. Louis’s pitching staff with 21 wins in 1987.
 Tudor’s figurine perfectly highlighted his bulldog mound presence and faded red jersey.
 Meanwhile, Expos catcher Mike Fitzgerald, who had played parts of five seasons as a backup by 1988, even received the figurine treatment that year thanks to Montreal’s lack of established catchers at the time.

-Read also: 1992 BOWMAN BASEBALL BEST CARDS
+Read also: FAIRFIELD BASEBALL CARDS

 While most Starting Lineup cards featured realistic recreations of that year’s projected lineups, collectors could also find rare variations.
 A few teams featured minor changes due to offseason trades, like the Mariners figurine of Don Mattingly despite his being dealt from the Yankees after the 1987 season ended.
 Meanwhile, shortprinted “rookie” variants of Ken Griffey Jr., Mark McGwire, and Sandy Alomar Jr. gave collectors a sneak peek at future stars yet to crack the MLB starting lineup full-time.